pickett7/Vision_Transformer/read.md

 * Given that data to train the desired detector is not readily available, describe how you would put together a training dataset of sufficient size to train an off-the-shelf deep learning algorithm for suspicious activity detection.
+  * To create a training dataset for suspicious activity detection when data is not readily available, we can utilize multiple approaches such as transfer learning, synthetically generated data, and augmentation of available datasets.

+  #### Transfer Learning:

+  We can leverage publicly available pre-trained models for general human activity detection as a baseline.
+This can significantly reduce the amount of data and computational resources required.
+Pretrained models, such as those based on popular architectures (e.g., ResNet, Inception) that have been trained on large datasets like UCF101, NTURGB-D, and Kinetics, can serve as a foundation for our model.
+  These datasets cover a wide range of human actions, providing the model with a solid understanding of general human behaviour.
+By using transfer learning, we can fine-tune these models to focus on the nuances of suspicious activities.

+  #### Fine-Tuning:

+  After establishing a baseline model, we can fine-tune it using relevant datasets, such as the DCSAAS dataset, which is specifically designed for suspicious activity detection.
+This fine-tuning allows the model to learn specific patterns and behaviours that are indicative of suspicious activities, even when pre-existing data is limited.
+  Data Augmentation:

+  To further enhance the training dataset, we can apply data augmentation techniques on existing datasets.
+This includes transformations such as flipping, rotating, scaling, and changing the brightness or contrast of the videos.
+By augmenting the available data, we can artificially increase the dataset's size and improve the model's robustness to variations.
+  Combining Data Sources:

+  We can also incorporate publicly available videos from platforms like YouTube that showcase suspicious behaviours or similar activities.
+By carefully selecting and annotating these videos, we can enhance our dataset's diversity and relevance.

+  #### Iterative Learning:

+  As the model is trained, we can iteratively refine the dataset by identifying and correcting misclassified samples.
+This will involve using the model to classify new data and manually reviewing any misclassified instances to improve the training dataset continuously.

+  #### Synthetic Data Generation:

+  To address the lack of data, we can generate synthetic datasets that simulate various suspicious activities.
+Tools like Unity or Blender can be used to create realistic 3D environments where specific behaviors are enacted.
+This approach allows for the generation of diverse scenarios and conditions without privacy concerns.
+  By employing these strategies—synthetic data generation, transfer learning, fine-tuning with specific datasets, data augmentation, and iterative learning—we can create a comprehensive training dataset that is sufficiently large and varied to train an off-the-shelf deep learning algorithm for suspicious activity detection effectively.

 * What factors affect the amount of data required for training the detector, and how would you determine the necessary quantity?